adpi2/scala-3-migration-guide/docs/tutorials/sbt-migration.md

 > Stay tuned to [#77](https://github.com/scalacenter/scala-3-migration-guide/issues/77).

 Here ends our walk through the migration of a Scala module.
-The process can be repeated for each modules, until the project is fully migrated to Scala 3.
+The process can be repeated for each module, until the project is fully migrated to Scala 3.